 Causes for Prostate Cancer:

 Prostate cancer like any other form of cancer is primarily caused by genetic mutations.
-The genes responsible for healthy division and propagation of cells are altered.
+Hence, the genes responsible for healthy division and propagation of cells are altered.
 Furthermore, this alteration can result in uncontrolled division of cell.
 Thus, a mass is formed called as tumor or simply cancer.
 However, there are multiple other causes for this disease too.

 Genetic basis for prostate cancer: